rowlandcoping/lost-king-part1/README.md

 - Attractive/retro visuals: People want a visual and user engagement experience that adds value from the off.
 I am mindful that there is a huge appetite for retro gaming these days.
 - Low attention span:  It's unlikely the majority of users will have a lot of time, so the text will have to be to the point.
 - Make a difference:  Users will want plenty of opportunities to influence gameplay, without having to micromanage.
-- Be treated like adults:  I do want there to be be too much hand-holding in this game - users should be free to discover for themselves their own path to completing the game.
+- Be treated like adults:  Users of games like this want be free to discover for themselves how their choices influence gameplay and find their own path to completing the game.
 - Same time next Tuesday: Provide replayability, through a process of discovery and through dividing paths.
 Offer new and amusing ways to die.
 - Brief but glorious:  This is a lunchbreak/codebreak thing, and there will be no save game function, so it needs to be over relatively quickly.